-Courses taken at institutions in the United States: Credits for all courses passed with a letter grade of C or higher at regionally accredited institutions or recognized by the Program on Noncollegiate Sponsored Instruction of the State of New York and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook University degree requirements.
+- Courses taken at institutions in the United States: Credits for all courses passed with a letter grade of C or higher at regionally accredited institutions or recognized by the Program on Noncollegiate Sponsored Instruction of the State of New York and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook University degree requirements.
 Credits for successfully completed courses from these institutions for which a grade equivalent to “P” or “S” was assigned may also be accepted.
 Credits for courses from institutions with other than regional accreditation are evaluated for transfer purposes on a case-by-case basis.

-Courses taken at institutions outside the United States: College-level courses passed with a letter grade of C or higher completed outside the United States and recorded on official transcripts will be evaluated for transfer credit, provided that the institution where the courses were taken is accredited by the Ministry of Education in that country.
-International transfer students who have completed college level courses outside the United States may be requested to submit proof of accreditation by the Ministry of Education or provide a WES evaluation.
+- Courses taken at institutions outside the United States: College-level courses passed with a letter grade of C or higher completed outside the United States and recorded on official transcripts will be evaluated for transfer credit, provided that the institution where the courses were taken is accredited by the Ministry of Education in that country.
+International transfer students who have completed college level courses outside the United States may be requested to submit proof of accreditation by the Ministry of Education or provide a WES (World Education Service) evaluation.

-All academic courses successfully completed with a grade of C or higher at a fully accredited college or university are transferable; however, the University reserves the right to determine what constitutes an academic course.
+2. All academic courses successfully completed with a grade of C or higher at a fully accredited college or university are transferable; however, the University reserves the right to determine what constitutes an academic course.
 Most baccalaureate degrees at Stony Brook require 120 credits.
 After earning 57 credits, the student must complete 36 credit hours at Stony Brook.
 The University will, therefore, accept a maximum of 84 transfer credits including test credits.
 All official transcripts from all colleges and universities attended must be submitted by August 15 if the student enters the University in the fall semester or by January 15 if the student enters the University in the spring semester.

 4. Transfer credit is entered on the official University transcript.
 Grades received for transferred courses are not shown nor are they included in the calculation of the student’s cumulative grade point average at Stony Brook University.

-Almost all credits earned at community and technical colleges are considered to be lower-division credit.
+5. Almost all credits earned at community and technical colleges are considered to be lower-division credit.

-Courses satisfactorily completed elsewhere toward the intended major or needed to fulfill the 39 upper-division credits requirement must be evaluated by the appropriate academic department for specific applicability.
+7. Courses satisfactorily completed elsewhere toward the intended major or needed to fulfill the 39 upper-division credits requirement must be evaluated by the appropriate academic department for specific applicability.
 No transferred course with a grade lower than C may be counted among the 39 upper-division credits required for graduation.
-Forms for requesting the evaluation of specific courses for major and upper-division credit are available in the Academic and Transfer Advising Services Office and in the Engineering and Applied Sciences Undergraduate Student Office.
+Forms for requesting the evaluation of specific courses for major and upper-division credit are available in the Academic and Transfer Advising Services office and in the Engineering and Applied Sciences Undergraduate Student Office.
 Students may begin the evaluation process as soon as they accept the offer of admission.

-Courses taken at other universities and colleges in a technology curriculum will normally not be transferred as equivalents to engineering or applied sciences courses.
+8. Courses taken at other universities and colleges in a technology curriculum will normally not be transferred as equivalents to engineering or applied sciences courses.

-Courses offered by regionally accredited colleges and completed while the student was in high school will be evaluated for transfer credit according to the guidelines in the Application of Transfer Credits to General Education Requirements of the Undergraduate Bulletin.
+9. Courses offered by regionally accredited colleges and completed while the student was in high school will be evaluated for transfer credit according to the guidelines in the Application of Transfer Credits to General Education Requirements of the Undergraduate Bulletin.

-International Baccalaureate: With its origins in Europe, the International Baccalaureate Program—now offered by some American high schools— leads to a diploma or certificates of examination.
+10. International Baccalaureate: With its origins in Europe, the International Baccalaureate Program—now offered by some American high schools— leads to a diploma or certificates of examination.
 Stony Brook University will award six credits for International Baccalaureate higher-level exams with scores of 5 or better for year-long courses.

-General Certificate of Education Advanced Level (A-Level): With its origins in the United Kingdom, the General Certificate of Education or GCE is a secondary-level academic qualification that continues to be a popular measure of academic aptitude in other countries, including Hong Kong, Pakistan, India, Nepal, Singapore, and Sri Lanka.
+11. General Certificate of Education Advanced Level (A-Level): With its origins in the United Kingdom, the General Certificate of Education or GCE is a secondary-level academic qualification that continues to be a popular measure of academic aptitude in other countries, including Hong Kong, Pakistan, India, Nepal, Singapore, and Sri Lanka.
 Stony Brook University will award up to eight credits per subject for A-level (Advanced) exams in year long courses with grade equivalents of C or better.

-Students will receive transfer credit for a maximum of four credits of 100-level physical education courses.
+12. Students will receive transfer credit for a maximum of four credits of 100-level physical education courses.

-Students must list on their application for admission all institutions attended after high school graduation.
+14. Students must list on their application for admission all institutions attended after high school graduation.
 Those who fail to do so will not receive this transfer credit and may be subject to a range of possible disciplinary actions, including admission revocation and expulsion.